CloudTechDevOps/CloudTechDevOps/README.md

 <div align="center">

-### 💬 *"The best way to learn DevOps is to build real systems — not memorise commands."*
+### 💬 *"The best way to learn Multicloud DevOps is to build real systems — not memorise commands."*
 **— Veerababu Narni**

 ⭐ *Star my repos if you find them useful!*